Your Directors present their Thirty Seventh Annual Report together with the Audited Financial Statements for the Financial Year ended March 31,2025.

 (iii) NCDs:

-During the FY 2009-10, the Company had privately placed 14,000 Rated Rupee denominated Redeemable Unsecured NCDs of the face value of 10 Lakhs each aggregating 1,400 Crores.
-Further, based on the consent terms filed by both parties before the Honble Bombay High Court on March 19, 2018 and the order passed thereon, the winding up petition got disposed of.
-The NCD holder has also signed the Inter-Creditor Agreement for settlement, subject to secured lenders approval.
+As reported in earlier Annual Reports, in respect of 14,000 Rated Rupee denominated Redeemable Unsecured NCDs of the face value of 10 Lakhs each aggregating to 1,400 Crores, the NCD holder has also signed the Inter-Creditor Agreement for settlement, subject to secured lenders approval.

 8. FIXED DEPOSITS

-There are no unclaimed deposits lying with the Company and during the year under review, the Company has not accepted any fresh fixed deposits from Public or from its Shareholders.
+There are no unclaimed deposits lying with the Company and during the year under review, the Company has not accepted any fresh fixed deposit either from the Public or from its Shareholders.

 9. CHANGES IN THE BOARD AND KEY MANAGERIAL PERSONNEL